Amaryllidaceae

 crinum-lilies

 Crinum is a bulbous plant known for its large, showy flowers and long, graceful leaves.
-Commonly found in tropical and temperate gardens, it produces beautiful, trumpet-shaped flowers resembling lilies.
+It is commonly seen in tropical and temperate gardens, where it produces beautiful lily-like blooms.

 Basic Information